docker/labs/developer-tools/ruby/README.md

 #### RAILS_ENV and Assets Pipeline

-This requires a radical change in the workflow.
-Instead of handling dev and production differently, it makes more sense to have a single environment (it is more the "Docker way"), and always compute assets on the fly.
-To avoid overloading the app server with assets compilation, a caching web server can be used.
-Some people use Squid or Varnish for this, but in this specific scenario, since expiration doesn't need to be handled, NGINX can do the job very well.
+This requires a departure from the typical Ruby workflow.
+Having a single environment that always compute assets on the fly is the typical Docker pattern, instead of handling dev and production separately.
+To avoid overloading the app server with assets compilation, a caching web server can be used such asSquid or Varnish.
+In this specific scenario, since expiration is not a concern, NGINX can adequately address the issue of computing assets on the fly.

 ### App Server vs Web Server